The Souls Genre Origin Did Not Come from Dark Souls

 Recover Your Souls!

 Blood spots were exactly as the one in the newer entries.
 You died, a puddle of sweet red blood appeared on the “same”—occasionally it bugged—spot you were beaten.
 By touching it, you recovered all of your souls—your in-game currency.
 The only actual difference in the series is found on Bloodborne.
 Sometimes you need to beat the enemy that killed you.
 In Demon’s, you could also touch another player’s bloodstain to “see” how he died.
-Messages used the same bloodstain mechanic, but maybe with more “vague” descriptions on them or with the same amount of trolling you know—“hit this not invisible wall,” “jump here and die, you gullible player.”
+Messages used the same bloodstain mechanic, but maybe with more “vague” descriptions on them or with the same amount of trolling you know—“hit this not invisible wall”, “jump here and die, you gullible player.”
 Co-op and PvP are pretty much as you know them now.
 The main difference is the reduction of players in PvP (only one vs one) and there aren’t any covenants.

 There was a substantial difference with how HP worked.
 When you died, your health bar was reduced in half.
-You respawned in “Soul Form,” How did you go back your “Body Form”?
-You needed to beat a boss, help a player on o-op, or killed someone as a Black Phantom (PvP).
+You respawned in “Soul Form”.
+How did you go back to your “Body Form”?
+Beating a boss, helping a player on co-op, or killing someone as a Black Phantom (PvP).
 You could also use an item called “Stone of Ephemeral Eyes.”
 Estus Flasks weren’t imagined yet.
 You had diverse types of “grass”—DS II tried something similar with the stones—and mana spices.
 Oh, yes, there wasn’t a predetermined number of times of you could use a spell.
 You only needed to restore your mana gauge and you could start shooting your Soul Arrow again.

 Plagio Di Plagio?